Phimos/Comments-Mining-System-for-Scholar-Citations/README.md

 pip install -e .
 ```

+**P.S.** Luminati is needed to crawl Google Scholar and other scholar webcites. https://luminati-china.biz/

 ## Usage

 Use json config to determine the author / publication needed to be mined.